-I’ve never liked the flavor of store-bought sweet and sour because to me it’s chalky, tastes like chemicals, and, lawd have mercy, it gives me some heartburn.
+I’ve never liked the flavor of store-bought margarita mix because to me it’s chalky, tastes like chemicals, and, Lawd have mercy, it gives me some heartburn.

 I mean, don’t get me wrong, I drank the stuff on occasion, but homemade sour mix is superior to store-bought and can bolster a plain old margarita into magic margarita status pretty pronto.

 I’m not sure if this is just a Charleston thing, but we like to add a teensy tiny little splash of orange juice to our margaritas.
 It cuts the tanginess, gives it a touch of sweetness, and makes the bottled margarita mix much more palatable.
 It also makes this homemade margarita mix a little extra special.

 Only 5 simple ingredients are needed to make the best homemade margarita:

 Yes, you absolutely have to use freshly squeezed fruit juice.
 The bottled stuff just won’t do plus it defeats the purpose of making your own in the first place.